-WiSE is a Child Sexual Exploitation Project which works in the South East.
+WiSE is a Child Sexual Exploitation Project which works in Brighton & Hove, East Sussex and Surrey.
 We are based within YMCA DLG and work with young people from 11-25.
-Our primary focus of work is supporting young people affected by exploitation by raising awareness, educating and empowering.
-Typically, we do this in 1-2-1 sessions with the young person, but we also deliver support in schools, consultations with professionals and create resources for young people.
+We support young people affected by exploitation by raising awareness, educating and empowering.
+Typically, we do this in 1-2-1 sessions with the young person and/or parent or carer, but we also deliver support in schools, consultations with professionals and create resources for young people.
 We are a non-statutory service which means we are independent from the Police and Social Services.

 Why is my child working with you?

 Young people can self refer to us or be referred by a parent or carer or someone who works with children and young people such as Teachers, Health Workers, Police and Social Workers.
-In order for a referral to be made to us, the young person must give their consent for this to happen.
+It is up to the young person to wether they want to work with us.
 Nobody is forced to work with us and we allow young people to make their own decision.
-For a lot of young people who are being or who are at risk of CSE, their consent has been eroded away and they feel as though they have lost control so maintaining this from the start of their work with us is vital.
-When we receive a referral we will look carefully for indicators of CSE (either historical, current or if the young person is at risk) and then make a decision about if we can offer support and if so what type of support.
+When we receive a referral we will look carefully for indicators of CSE (either historic, current or if the young person is at risk) and then make a decision about if we can offer support.

 What does a session look like?

 Typically, our sessions are casual and relaxed.
 Talking to young people about Child Sexual Exploitation can be an emotive and deeply personal topic.
-We place a large focus on making the young person feel comfortable and safe.
-We can have sessions in cafes, at the beach, on a walk or in a YMCA space.
-We focus on building a trusting and safe environment using conversation, resources and exploring different themes such as relationships, sex, consent, empowerment and mental health.
+We focus on making the young person feel comfortable and safe.
+Sessions can take place in cafes, at the beach, on a walk or in a YMCA DLG space.
+Topics of conversation might include relationships, sex, consent, empowerment and mental health.